cirosantilli/x86-assembly-cheat/readme.md

 {
     #what is
     {
-        tell your os to do things which program can't such as:
+        tell your os to do things which programs can't do directly such as:

         #write to stdout, stderr, files
         #access devices